The High Commissioner on National Minorities (HCNM), Organization for Security and Co-operation in Europe (OSCE)

 Tours start at 10:30 a.m., 12 noon and 1:30 p.m. and last for approximately 1 hour.

 The language of the tour is English.

-Visitors will be introduced to the Office of the OSCE High Commissioner on National Minorities (HCNM).
+Visitors will be introduced to the work carried out by the OSCE High Commissioner on National Minorities (HCNM).

-The HCNM work in the following regions will be presented:
+The HCNM’s work in the following areas will be presented:

 |Tour 2 – Conflict Prevention and the HCNM||12:00|